 For new Satellite hosts, you can install and configure Satellite hosts with Insights during registration using the global registration template.
-For more information, see Registering a Host to Red Hat Satellite Using the Global Registration Template in Managing Hosts.
+For more information, see Registering a Host to Red Hat Satellite Using the Global Registration Template in the Managing Hosts guide.